voytas/z80-go-zx/README.md

 from having fun and learn go language a bit.

 My first computer I had was Sinclair ZX Spectrum 48k and hence my first assembler programs were written for Z80 CPU.
-I am fan of retro computing as well and wanted to see how easy or hard it is to write some kind of emulator.
-Obvious choice was Z80 CPU which features are well documented, including many "undocumented" features.

 The implementation passes both zexdoc and zexall tests, however this does not mean that there are no bugs or issues.
-I tried to implement most of the undocumented features.
+I tried to implement most of the undocumented features as possible.

+Now, once I had working Z80 emulator, I decided to go a bit further and see how can I emulate my favourite ZX Spectrum computer.

 ## ZX Spectrum 48k emulator
-Having working Z80 CPU emulator, I decided to go a bit further and try to implement simple ZX Spectrum emulator.
-This is not to create another emulator, there are many excellent emulators out there already.
+Again this is just to have some fun, there are many excellent emulators out there already.
 This is just a playground for me to learn how my favourite computer can be emulated.

-The biggest challenge I had was to find a way of displaying the actual emulated screen.
+The initial challenge I had was to find a way of displaying the actual emulated screen.
 There is no native support for that in go.
 There are some gaming frameworks you can find, but I needed something very basic, just to be able to draw pixels.
 I ended up with using OpenGL for now, although I would prefer something more basic.
 And OpenGL technology is obsolete on Mac, some old 2.1 version only available, but it works,